zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Maria says, “I’m also including a gift for the president ’s wife.”
 Sam says, “If it’s breakable, I’ll pack it really well and then get it insu red.”
 If the gift is “breakable” that means that it can break easily; we might also use the  word “fragile.”
 Sometimes if you are sending a package that has something  that could break easily, you put the word “fragile” (fragile) on the ou tside of the package.
 That won’t actually make any difference, but you’ll feel bette r by doing it thinking that you’re doing something!
 Sam says he’s going to pack it rea l well.
 To “pack” something means to put something in a container – an e nvelope, a box – and then send it somewhere.
 We also use the verb “to pack” f or other meanings in English, take a look at the Learning Guide for some ad ditional explanations.

 Here, Sam is packing this gift in the package, and then h e’s going to get it insured.
-To “insure” something means to have some sort o f financial protection, often offered by an insurance company, so if something ba d happens the company will give you money for what was lost or damaged.
+To “insure” something means to have some sort of financial protection, often offered by an insurance company, so if something bad happens the company will give you money for what was lost or damaged.
 Most of the private mail services have insurance that you can buy in case the packa ge gets lost or something happens to it.
 Sam then asks Maria what the d eclared value is of the gift.
 The “value” is what it is worth, the amount of money.
 To “declare” something means to say or to state something, usually on a form or a piece of paper, something official.
 So, “declared value” is the  amount of money that you are saying this is worth, and you put that down on the package so that you have

  enough insurance.
 So if the package gets lost and you declared the value, you said it was worth $400, then you will get $400 back.
 T hat’s what declared value is.